 - Dose measurement display range: between 1 μSv and 10 Sv.

 - Rate measurement display range: between 10 μSv/hr and 10 Sv/h.

 The device measures 3.3 x 1.9 x 0.7 inches and has options for being clipped to a pocket, belt, or lanyard.
 It is powered with rechargeable or AAA batteries with a battery life of up to 2,500 hours of continuous use.
 Audible and visual indicators signal a low battery condition.
-The device has a backlit, eight-digit LCD display; two-button navigation; and visual LED, audible, and vibrating alarm indicators.
+The device has a backlit, eight-digit LCD display, two-button navigation, and visual LED, audible, and vibrating alarm indicators.
 Calibration is expected to last 9 months under routine use and 2 years in storage.
 Data is stored in nonvolatile memory.
 The operating range for the dosimeter is from 14°F to 122°F and up to 90 percent relative humidity.
 It is drop tested to 1.5 meters.
 The DMC 3000 has optional external modules that expand the device’s detection and communication capabilities.
-These include a beta module that provides Hp(0,07) for beta radiation measurement; a neutron module that provides Hp(10) neutron radiation measurement; and a telemetry module that allows transmission of data to an external station.
+These include a beta module that provides Hp(0,07) for beta radiation measurement; a neutron module that provides Hp(10) for neutron radiation measurement; and a telemetry module that allows transmission of data to an external station.

 See also: The Radiation Dosimeters for Response and Recovery Market Survey Report.
 National Urban Security Technology Laboratory.
 SAVER-T-MSR-4. <available from: https://www.dhs.gov/sites/default/files/publications/Radiation-Dosimeters-Response-Recovery-MSR_0616-508_0.pdf>.

 Radiation Dose Measuring and Monitoring